 Creating a sense of scarcity or urgency is a very common, and sometimes legitimate, marketing technique.
 But some sites misuse it, displaying messages like “Only 1 room left!” or “Offer valid for 10 minutes!” when the offer remains active for a long time afterwards.

-6. Obstacle to price comparisons
+6. The barrier to price comparisons

-Some sites complicate price comparisons by presenting options in an ambiguous way, or by concealing certain information.
+Some sites complicate price comparisons by presenting options in an ambiguous way or by concealing certain information.
 This makes it difficult for the user to compare offers and make an informed decision.

 Why this is problematic: Preventing users from comparing prices limits their ability to make a rational choice.
 This practice creates confusion and can lead to frustration.

-7. Hidden changes in settings
+7. Hidden changes in parameters

 Example: When subscribing to a service, a box for “Receive promotional offers” is automatically ticked, and the user unintentionally subscribes to newsletters.